EMERGENCY CARE

 Loose Brackets Or Bands

-If your bracket or wire is loosened, it is vital to call our office immediately for advice on how to proceed.
-In extreme cases, damage to a bracket or loosening of the wire can actually set back your orthodontic treatment if not managed in a timely manner, so a bracket may need to be re-fitted as soon as possible.
+If your bracket or wire becomes loose, please contact our office right away so we can advise you on the best next steps.
+In some cases, damage to a bracket or a loose wire can delay your orthodontic treatment if it is not addressed promptly, so a repair may be needed as soon as possible.

-If the loose bracket or wire is causing extreme discomfort, you may use fingernail clippers that have been washed and sterilized in alcohol to cut it.
-Please make sure to call our office the next business day to schedule an appointment to come in and make sure everything is okay.
+If the loose bracket or wire is causing significant discomfort, you may carefully use fingernail clippers that have been cleaned and sterilized with alcohol to trim the wire.
+Please be sure to call our office the next business day to schedule an appointment so we can make sure everything is properly repaired.

 Lost Separators